YuliaHe/iOS_Map/README.md

 ## Future Development / Improvement

 ##### Location Class Implement
 Then the data model will be more stable and flexible.
 There will be more interesting and usable.
 There will be more statistics.
 User can know how many users have been here and how many notes are saved at here can be count.
-User can know the amount of same locations that both of user himself and another specific user visited....
+User can know the number of same locations that both of user himself and another specific user visited....
 It would be more fun to make this app be like a social app.
 <\br><\br>
-And the name of location will be more precise. i just got ```Placemark.name``` at current version.
+And these names of locations will be more precise. i just got ```Placemark.name``` at current version.

 ##### Indicator
-To make this app more usable, I will create some views to show the loading status, or the result of filter when searching...
+To make this app more usable, I will create some views to show the loading status, or the result of filtering when searching...

 ##### A note list for each location on the map.
 As I mentioned above, there's only one note shown at a location.
 In the future, I will implement a tableview to show all notes at a specific location.
 This list is present when user click the annotation

-##### Email Verificaton
+##### Email Verification
 Because email is the unique key of a user currently, repeated username is acceptable now.
 To ensure the security, I will add a email verification to check user.

 ##### Hide my notes / Anonymous
 Some users would like not to show their notes to other users.
-It will be an option to ensure the privacy.
+It will be an option to ensure privacy.
 It's easy to be implemented.
 Just add a Bool attribute into the data model.

 ##### More pretty UI
 It would be better!